inaki/p5js-tutorial/README.md

 ```
 Open the repo with your favorite text editor.
 I recommend you to use the awesome [atom](www.atom.io) or [sublime](www.sublime.com) text editor.

-- for been able to loading images you need to run a web server, so intall a simple node server in your global system.
+For being able to loading images you need to run a web server, so install a simple node server in your global system.

 ```
 $ npm install -g http-server